ribells/cove_yurt/README.md

 Remote Github repository is at: https://github.com/ribells/cove_yurt/ Laptop backup is at: /Users/ribells/Desktop/shared/Brown/cove-yurt

-Git commands to sync laptop backup with remote are:
+Git commands to sync laptop backup with remote are (run with sudo as root):
 1. git commit -a -m “my comment here“
 2. git push origin master